If you wish to receive financial aid (grants, scholarships, work-study and loans), you:

 SAP will be evaluated at the end of each term.
 If you do not meet the SAP standards, you will be informed of your eligibility status via University e-mail.
 This is not the equivalent of being placed on academic suspension by your school or program.

 Here are some commonly used terms relating to SAP:

 - Meet: You meet the Financial Aid SAP standards, so are considered in good standing and eligible to receive financial aid.
 You are not notified if you are in Meet status.

 - Warning: You failed to meet SAP standards while in Meet status (good standing), so you are placed on Warning status but are still eligible to receive financial aid for the current term.
 If you are on Warning status, you have one term to meet the Financial Aid SAP requirements.

 - Suspension: If you fail to meet Financial Aid SAP standards while on Warning status, or you do not successfully complete any course hours, you are placed on Financial Aid Suspension and are not eligible for any aid until you meet the standards or successfully appeal.

 - Probation: If you successfully appeal your Financial Aid Suspension, you are placed on Financial Aid Probation status.
 If you are on Probation, you will receive aid for one term while attempting to meet SAP standards.
 Failure to meet SAP standards at the end of a Probation term results in you returning to Financial Aid Suspension status.

 - Term: One semester (Fall, Spring or Summer).
-Maymester is counted as part of the Summer Semester.
+(Maymester is considered part of the Summer Semester.)

-- If you are on Financial Aid Suspension, you have two ways to regain eligibility for financial aid:
+If you are placed on Financial Aid Suspension, you have two ways to regain eligibility for financial aid:

 - Meet all the SAP standards while not receiving financial aid.
 Once the SAP standards are met, you must notify the Financial Aid Office to have your status re-evaluated.